Walleye

 At night, they feed predominantly on smaller fish such as bass, perch, minnows, and to a certain extent Bluegills, so a strong forage base is necessary.

-Generally, we recommend stocking about 20 per Surface Acre for an initial stocking, and then perhaps 10 per acre every few years, because they are unlikely to reproduce.
+Generally, we recommend stocking about 20 per Surface Acre for an initial stocking, and then perhaps 10 per acre every few years, because they are unlikely to reproduce, or more often if harvesting is taking place.

 RETURN TO LIVE GAMEFISH AND STOCKING INFO